ecstrema/sveltekit-i18n-template/README.md

 # Sveltekit 18n

-Internationalization-enabled svelte-kit template with built-in i18n routing.
+Internationalization-enabled svelte-kit template with built-in i18n.

 ## Features

-- i18n routing 🚋
 - built-in translation store, no library required 🏡
+- Powerful Typescript typing for autocomplete and error checking 📰
-- translation are compiled for lightning speed updates ⚡
+- Translation are compiled for lightning speed updates ⚡
 - The default locale is the source code: no duplication 👁️
 - Builtin i18n-ally configuration 🔥
-- Typescript typing for autocomplete and error checking 📰

 ## Using the template